-After spending a considerable amount of time over the past few months working with analysts and attending conferences it’s clear to me that simply purchasing a social collaboration platform is not going to magically transform the way your organization does business overnight.
-In fact there seems to be several specific steps any organization considering bringing in this type of technology should consider.
+After spending a considerable amount of time over the past few months working with analysts and attending conferences, it’s clear to me that simply purchasing a social collaboration platform is not going to magically transform the way your organization does business overnight.
+In fact, there seems to be several specific steps any organization planning to bring in this type of technology should consider.

-Define who the Influencers are within your organization and business unit – and get them on board early.
+Identify the influencers within your organization and business unit – and get them on board early.
 If they don’t believe in this project and offer their support, you will have an uphill battle.
-Adoption will be directly tied to these individuals extended networks and their use of the technology you choose.
+Adoption will be directly tied to the extended networks of these individuals and their use of the technology you choose.

 Create an environment that fosters collaboration.
 You need to make sure that employees understand that their input is valued.
-Additionally you need to reinforce the technology you select as the go-to resource moving forward.
+Additionally, you need to reinforce the technology you select as the go-to resource moving forward.
 For example, if someone sends you a question over email and you think that the answer could be valuable to other team members, ask the individual to post the question in your social collaboration tool so that the answer can be shared with everyone.

-Seed your community with meaningful content before you launch to your end users.
+Seed your social collaboration community with meaningful content before you launch to your end users.
 You need to conduct a concise audit of what content is highly utilized by your main internal/external customers and make sure you organize that data so that it can be easily accessed once you launch the initiative.
 This will help users see the benefit of the social collaboration tool right away.

 Harness The Power Of Knowledge Sharing With Digital Transformation

 Companies that grasp what the digital workplace is really all about are willing to change the ways people and applications connect across their organizations.
 By fostering a digitally driven culture of collaboration, they break down silos, share knowledge more effectively, and compete more successfully.Download Now